Punky Meadows

-Punky Meadows (born Edwin Lionel Meadows Jr. on February 6, 1950) is an American guitarist best known as a member of the band Angel between 1975 and 1980, and for his glam rock image.
+Punky Meadows (born Edwin Lionel Meadows Jr. on February 6, 1950) is an American guitarist best known as a member of the band Angel between 1975 and 1980.
+He has often been recognized for his glam rock costumes and hair style.

 Background and early career

 Meadows grew up in the Barnaby Terrace neighborhood of southeast Washington, D.C as the oldest of four brothers.
 He attended Draper Elementary and Hart Junior High Schools, the latter where he started playing guitar.
 Barnaby Terrace also produced guitar icons Danny Gatton, Roy Clark, and Link Wray.

-In 1964 Meadows and three others formed their first band, the Intruders.
+In 1964 Meadows and three friends formed their first band, the Intruders.
 The band included Chris Grimes (born 1948), Doug Grimes (born 1951) and Larry Gray.
 All grew up listening to the Beatles and other British Invasion bands.

 The group later became the English Setters, and opened for the Yardbirds, Neil Diamond, and the Young Rascals, while still in high school.
 In 1967, the English Setters changed their sound and changed their name to The Cherry People, and were signed to a record deal by Heritage Records.
 Meadows says that the record company promoted them as a "poor man's Monkees".
 They toured the United States briefly in 1968, appearing at Caesars Palace and on American Bandstand.

 Angel

-After Cherry People disbanded, Meadows and Mickie Jones formed Daddy Warbux, later BUX, which released one album.
+After Cherry People disbanded, Meadows and Mickie Jones formed Daddy Warbux, later called BUX, which released one album.
 Angel formed after the two met Gregg Giuffria and then Barry Brandt and Frank Dimino, choosing the name "Angel" after the song by Jimi Hendrix, of whom Meadows was a fan.

 Angel released studio albums from 1975 to 1979 and the live album Live Without a Net in 1980, and disbanded not long thereafter after not achieving mass critical or popular success, except in Japan.
 Meadows, however, both during his tenure with the band and thereafter was invited to join Kiss, Aerosmith, and the New York Dolls, all of which he turned down.

-The band's glam rock image was said to be the antithesis of Kiss, and Meadows became the most strongly associated with the persona, so much so that Frank Zappa ridiculed his trademark pout and hair in the song "Punky's Whips", available on Zappa In New York.
-Meadows, however, was "flattered" and eventually ended up onstage during a Zappa concert in his Angel costume.
+The band's glam rock image was said to be the antithesis of Kiss, and Meadows became the most strongly associated with the persona, so much so that Frank Zappa satirized his trademark pout and hair in the song "Punky's Whips".
+The song was first released in 1977 on Zappa In New York, but was deleted from most early copies due to a dispute between Zappa and Warner Bros., his record distributor.
+Meadows, however, was a fan of Zappa and was "flattered" by the song.
+Meadows eventually appeared onstage at a Zappa concert in his Angel costume.